Is there any difference between planned and unplanned pregnancy and drinking during early pregnancy?

 Source for Pregnancy and Drinking

-This site gives no advice.
-Please see a doctor about pregnancy and drinking.
+- This site gives no advice.
+Please see your doctor about pregnancy and drinking.